Metrological/metrological-sdk/docs/plugins/videoplayer.md

 const subtitlesUrl = 'http://abc.def.com/xyz.srt'
 VideoPlayer.openSubtitles(subtitlesUrl)
 ```
+Default parser in subtitle plugin can parse .srt and .vvt files.
 If you don't want to use the default parser you can also pass a custom parser as a callback as the second argument.

 NOTE: customParser must return list of subtitle object contains {start: \<float\>, end: \<float\>, payload: \<string\>}